-A situation model [LOD SIG 2] with the compilation of swisstopo (Federal Office of Topography) models: swissbuildings3D, swissALTI3D, is also produced during this phase.
+A situation mockup [LOD SIG 2] with the compilation of swisstopo (Federal Office of Topography) models: swissbuildings3D, swissALTI3D, is also produced during this phase.

 II.
-Integration of the technical equipment and a link to the SBB databank
+Production of the digital twin (prototype) integration of the technical equipment and a link to the SBB databank

-Phase two involves the engineers retrieving the architecture model in order to produce a model of the technical equipment.
-A web-based collaborative platform allowing the SBB to follow-up the development of the compiled interdisciplinary model in real time, is used.
+Phase two involves the engineers retrieving the architecture mockup in order to produce a mockup of the technical equipment.
+A web-based collaborative platform allowing the SBB to follow-up the development of the compiled interdisciplinary mockup in real time, is used.

 Links are created between SBB .IFC objects and their current databank (DfA, Maximo).

 III.
-Prototype of a digital twin including a method for multiple reuse of the IFC
+Simulations of transformation including a method for multiple reuse of the IFC

 In phase three a digital twin is designed, including a simulation of the building’s architectural transformation.
 A method for multiple use of .IFC is also included, however an evaluation of the advantages of both the parametric .IFC and the Boundary Representation (B-Rep) .IFC will be made in order to choose the most appropriate settings.
 A standard .IFC object catalogue for the SIA phases 11 to 33 (sketch design to building permit) is compiled using a selection of 40 of the 653 entities (“.IFC objects”) defined by buildingSMART and used to write the “Level of Information Need” (LOIN).
 In Switzerland by 2021, the LOIN will be used by the project owner forthe architect’s brief.

-Plans of the transformed station are extracted from the model by algorithms (video below) and the procedure to reuse the IFC model in 20 years defined.
+Plans of the transformed station are extracted from the mockup by algorithms (video below) and the procedure to reuse the IFC mockup in 20 years defined.

 DIGITAL TRANSFORMATIONS AND SIMULATIONS COMPLETED

 Simulations based on a fictive project.
-The Interdisciplinary simulations carried out on the digital models include:
+The Interdisciplinary simulations carried out on the digital mockups include:

-- Data permanence: simulation of the reuse of the IFC models after 20 years
+- Data permanence: simulation of the reuse of the IFC mockups after 20 years

 - Vallorbe 2030: full transformation of the train station